 In summary, a jury in the United Kingdom is a (usually) 12 strong panel of laymen who decide the fate of an accused man or woman in court.
 It can be argued that this separation of power from the judge curtails any potential dictatorship of the state).
 Juries are chosen at random in accordance with the Juries Act 1974.
 People may be disqualified for reasons such as imprisonment or whilst on bail (Criminal Justice and Public Order Act 1988 refers).

-The author argues that the most contentious issue when weighing up the fairness and effectiveness of a trial by jury is the privacy of deliberation.
+I would argue that the most contentious issue when weighing up the fairness and effectiveness of a trial by jury is the privacy of deliberation.
 In allowing the jurors to confer in private and without recourse allows a freedom from pressure.
 There is no requirement for a reason to be given for a verdict.
 This can be both an advantage and disadvantage.
 On one hand, it can create jury equity, allowing a freedom of conscience by enabling a jury to stray from the letter of the law in order to deploy what they feel is a morally just verdict.
 This can be seen in R v Ponting Crim.
 L.R.
 318 where a jury went behind a law to acquit a man whose alleged crime, they probably felt, was in the public interest and may have saved many lives.
 This case led to the law in question being altered.
 Unfortunately, a jury may not always come to the most substantively just of decisions, as seen in R v Randle and Pottle C.O.D 369, when the jury acquitted both Randle and Pottle despite there being no defence.
-The power of juries to make decisions based on conscience was strongly demonstrated in R v Wilson et al where a jury in Liverpool acquitted four women who caused over £1500000 of damage to an aircraft because they felt it was in defence of an even greater crime which would have ended in many deaths.
+The power of juries to make decisions based on conscience was strongly demonstrated in R v Wilson et al where a jury in Liverpool acquitted four women who caused over £1,500,000 of damage to an aircraft because they felt it was in defence of an even greater crime which would have ended in many deaths.

 There are, however, two instances in which a court may make inquiry into the secret deliberations of a jury.
 The first is when there comes to light a repudiation of the oath made by the jurors when they are sworn in.
 An example of this power being used by the court in this instance is R v Young CA, when a note was sent to a defendant’s solicitor upon his conviction by a member of the jury, claiming that, overnight, an Ouija board was used overnight in a hotel by four members of the jury to decide the accused’s fate.
 It was decided that the privileged conjecture afforded in the juror’s room would not be extended to the overnight stay in the hotel.
 A retrial was ordered, and the defendant was subsequently found not guilty.
 Unfortunately, there may be many more instances of such foul play that will not come to light.
 Secondly, where material extraneous to that provided in the course of trial finds its way into the jury room, a court can make inquiry in similar vain to the aforementioned.
 An example of the courts power being used due to the introduction of extraneous material can be found in the case of R v Karakaya EWCA Crim 346 where it was found that an internet search had been done on the case, which could have influenced the verdict.